ThatXliner/patchwork/README.md

 ## Limitations

 - **Single-file only** — no cross-file rename tracking or import updates
-- **Formatting** — replacement text isn't auto-indented; include your own whitespace
+- **Formatting** — replacement text isn't auto-indented; include your own whitespace.
+This also means we don't really support Python
 - **`$$$name` in blocks** — `$$$name` doesn't match statements inside blocks due to tree-sitter's `expression_statement` wrappers.
 Use `$BODY` instead
 - **No model** — this is by design.
 Complex structural changes that need reasoning aren't supported.
 For those, use an LLM-based tool